3 Useful Omega-3 Tips From a Fish Oil Expert

 Dr. Lands was Professor of Biochemistry at Univ. of Michigan and Univ of Illinois.
 He’s authored over 250 scientific papers and wrote the book Fish, Omega-3 and Human Health.
 He’s received several awards (too many to list here) and is one of the world’s 1000 most cited scientists.

-He explains that the average annual healthcare cost per person in the US was: $7,681 as of 2008.
+He mentioned that the average annual healthcare cost per person in the US was: $7,681 as of 2008.

 I’m sure it’s higher now.